FadwaLacham/SpringDataRest/README.md

 # 🚗 SpringDataRest application

  SpringDataRest is a full-stack web application for managing car-related services, built with *Spring Boot* for the backend and *ReactJS* for the frontend.
-The application is containerized using *Docker, and the services are orchestrated via **Docker Compose*.
+The application is containerized using *Docker*, and the services are orchestrated via **Docker Compose**.

 ## 🏗 Project Architecture

-The CarsApp project follows a microservices architecture consisting of the following components:
+The SpringDataRest project consists of the following components:

 - *Backend*: Spring Boot service handling the business logic and data access.
 - *Frontend*: ReactJS application providing an intuitive user interface for interacting with the car services.